Game of Thrones season 8: Battle for the Iron Throne

 Produced by Allen Kim, Ivory Sherman, Sofia Ordonez, Tal Yellin, Max Pepper, Natalie Yubas and Christina Kline

-Illustration by Ken Fowler; Images courtesy of HBO
+Illustration by Ken Fowler; Images courtesy of HBO, Helen Sloan/HBO, Oliver Upton/HBO and Macall B. Polay/HBO